Cantera/cantera/doc/sphinx/yaml/phases.rst

     ``A_Debye``
         The value of the Debye "A" parameter, or the string ``variable`` to use a calculation based on the water equation of state.
+Defaults to the constant value of 1.172576 kg^0.5/gmol^0.5, a nominal value for water at 298 K and 1 atm.

     ``B_Debye``
-        The Debye "B" parameter
+        The Debye "B" parameter.
+Defaults to 3.2864e+09 kg^0.5/gmol^0.5/m, a nominal value for water.

     ``max-ionic-strength``
         The maximum ionic strength